abcdesktopio/docs/opsdocs/docs/advanced/4.4/storage/nfs.md

 persistentvolumeclaim/planet-fry   Bound    pvc-8f802cbc-873f-46ab-9d7a-fe266da42387   10Gi       RWX            nfs-user-storage-abcdesktop    <unset>                 22m
 ```

-Now you can create a file in the user's homedir
+Now create a file in the user's home directory:

 ![create file on user homedir](./img/nfs_create_file_user_homedir.png)

-You can also check if the user's homedir is present on your nfs server, you should also see that a subdir have been created thanks to `nfs-subdir-external-provisioner`.
+You can also verify that the user's home directory is present on your NFS server and that a subdirectory has been created by `nfs-subdir-external-provisioner`.

 ```
 root@nfs-server_abcdesktop:/data/abcdesktop_nfs# ls